 San Vito lo Capo Accommodation

 San Vito lo Capo is a beautiful coastal town in Sicily.
-From San Vito lo Capo, it’s only an approx. 30 minute drive to the northern entrance of the Zingaro Nature Reserve.
+From San Vito lo Capo, it’s only an approx. 30 minute drive to the northern entrance of the reserve.
 Certainly, it makes sense to base yourself in San Vito lo Capo if you’re planning a day trip to Zingaro.

 - Budget – Baglio del Mulino a Vento: if you’re looking for the most highly-rated and most reviewed budget stay, then look no further than Baglio del Mulino a Vento.